OpenSourceEconomics/respy/doc/source/tutorial.rst

 Tutorial
 ========

 Let us explore the basic capabilities of the **respy** package in this tutorial (`script <https://github.com/restudToolbox/package/blob/master/example/example.py>`_).
 We usually either want to simulate a synthetic sample form the  model or start an estimation run.
-At the heart of our interaction with the **respy** package is the *RespyCls*.
-This classes processes the user's model specification.
-We can initialize an instance of the class by passing in the location of the model initialization file.
+Whatever the case, we always initialize an instance of the *RespyCls* first by passing in the path to the initialization file.
 ::

     from respy import RespyCls